 Over a three-month period, a 35-year-old nurse, C.N., suffered two aneurysms, one in the left middle cerebral artery and another in the right middle cerebral artery.
 After surgery to drain the "ballooning" of the arteries, she complained that her perception of music was impaired, despite her ability to comprehend and produce speech and detect tones.
-She could not recognize melodies from her own music collection, nor could she recognize familiar, popular songs, including the Canadian national anthem "O Canada."
+She could not recognize melodies from her own music collection, nor could she recognize familiar, popular songs, including the Canadian national anthem, "O Canada."
 Further tests confirmed her amusia, or impairment of music abilities with no impairments of long-term memory.
 Interestingly, she could identify the song title if given the written lyrics, and could name the artist when told the song title.
 C.N. was able to recognize environmental sounds, such as human voices, transportation sounds, and animal cries.
 Furthermore, it appears that C.N.'s amusia is limited to recognizing melodies; she performed as well as normal subjects when asked to judge if two tones were of the same rhythm.
 And, despite her inability to recognize melodies, she still loved to dance.

-Gazzaniga, M. S., Ivry, R. B., & Mangun, G. R. (2008).
-Cognitive neuroscience: The biology of the mind.(3rd ed.).
+Gazzaniga, M. S., Ivry, R. B., & Mangun, G. R. (2013).
+Cognitive neuroscience: The biology of the mind.(4th ed.).
 New York: W. W. Norton & Company.

+Return to Lecture Guide

-■ Return to complete list of Lecture Launchers and Discussion Topics for Chapter 3
+Return to complete list of Lecture Launchers and Discussion Topics for Chapter 3

+Return to Chapter 3: Table of Contents